-The first step to take toward compliance is to understand the CCPA.
+The first step towards CCPA readiness is to understand the CCPA.
 At a high level, the CCPA gives consumers – defined as natural persons residing in California – several rights with respect to the personal information businesses collect or sell about them.
 Personal information is defined very broadly as information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.

 The rights outlined in the CCPA will require companies to adapt their privacy programs to comply with the law.
 Some of these rights include: